Is Coconut Water Good for Diarrhea? ORS, Safety & Recovery Guide

 | Chloride | 105 mg | ~1,770 mg |

-Why sodium is the critical gap: The small intestine uses a mechanism called sodium-glucose cotransport to pull water out of the gut and into the bloodstream.
+Why sodium is the critical gap: The small intestine uses sodium-glucose cotransport to pull water out of the gut and into the bloodstream.
 ORS is formulated specifically around this mechanism.
-Coconut water has the glucose but not enough sodium, which is why it cannot drive rehydration as efficiently during active diarrhea.
+Coconut water has glucose but not enough sodium, which is why it cannot drive rehydration as efficiently during active diarrhea.

 What coconut water does contribute:

-- Replenishes potassium, which is lost during loose stools and important for muscle and nerve function
+- Replenishes potassium, which is lost during loose stools and is important for muscle and nerve function

 - Provides fluids that count toward daily water intake

-- Gentle on the gut, less likely to worsen bloating compared to sugary drinks or fruit juices
+- Sits gently on the gut , less likely to worsen bloating compared to sugary drinks or fruit juices

 - Contains small amounts of magnesium and phosphorus that support cellular recovery